The following short stories are coming soon. Below are the categories you will be able to choose from.

 “Three hundred feet?
 Four hundred?” she answered and shrugged her shoulders then stopped at the vista outcrop.

-It didn’t matter what the number was; the drop off to the gorge below would have given anyone vertigo.
+It didn’t matter what the number was; the drop off to the gorge below would have given anyone the heebie-jeebies.

 “WOW!”
 I yelled as white waters curled off the lip of a flat ledge—from a calm, meandering stream above.
-I stepped away from the edge.
-It was intimidating.
+I stepped away from the intimidating drop-off.

 “I saw The Falls years ago from the Zimbabwe side.
 When it was still Rhodesia,” she shouted.